brummer10/jalv_select/README.md

 - select jalv interpreter from combo box,
 - select LV2 plugin from list,
 - select preset to load from menu
-- search plugins by regex,
+- search plugins by regex or plgin class,
 - reload lilv world to catch new installed plugins,
 - simple and lightweight in old unix style,
 - load plugin with selected preset.
+- minimize to systray (Hotkey SHIFT+ESCAPE)
+- wake up from systray (Hotkey SHIFT+ESCAPE)

 Depends:
 - lilv
 - gtkmm-2.4
+- Xlib

 Install:
 - make